raspberrypi/style-guide/style-guide.md

 *   dialog box – US spelling for this technical term.
 Otherwise use 'dialogue'.
 *   dingbat – typographical ornament, such as ★.
 *   disc/disk – magnetic storage is on disks, but optical storage is on discs: *floppy disks, compact discs.*
+*   disk space – not disk-space or diskspace
 *   Document Object Model (DOM) – note capitals
 *   Dojo - upper case when used to refer to a particular club in the CoderDojo network
 *   dongle